 Here are the best tools for the job of gathering things to read online.

-I subscribe to about 100 RSS feeds.
-I’d say I get 70 RSS items a day, and 20 or 30 of them are interesting.
+I subscribe to about 200 RSS feeds.
+I’d say I get 100 RSS items a day, and 20 or 30 of them are interesting.
 That’s a vastly better ratio than I get on social networks.
 Checking RSS is the first stop on my instrument panel as I make my periodic sweeps throughout the day.
-If you’re interested, you can browse through my RSS subscriptions.

 Google Reader is dead, but people seem to be happy with Feedly as a free replacement.
 I’m also intrigued by what the revived Digg will build upon its free RSS reader, since its parent company, Betaworks, also owns Instapaper, Bit.ly, Chartbeat, and other puzzle pieces of the future of reading.